djcas9/komanda/README.md

 # Komanda

 Komanda is a IRC client built with node-webkit, javascript, html and css.
-The project goal is to build a cross-platform, simple and beautiful client that is easy to customize, theme and extend.
+The project goal is to build the best client for developers that use IRC.

+The Plan:

+* Themeable and extensable with plugins.
+* Load code snippets from gist.github.com, pastie, jsfiddle etc. (gist/jsfiddle added already)
+* Search github/bitbucket for a repo based on the channel name.
+* Import issues, wiki articles etc.
+* etc..

+Not a developer? no worries, it's stil a great client.

 # BETA